It’s always good when one answers one’s own questions about ten seconds after posing them in a mystified manner.

 From “PATHFINDER: Wartime Memories” by D C T Bennett

-The decision was a reflection of the intense rivalry between Cochrane, the leader of 5 Group, and Bennett, which we will be covering in the next few days.
+The decision was a reflection of the intense rivalry between Cochrane, the leader of 5 Group, and Bennett, who was often openly contemptuous of Cochrane’s decision-making.